avanetten/simrdwn/README.md

     <object-class> <x> <y> <width> <height>

 Where x, y, width, and height are relative to the image's width and height.
-Running a script such as _/simrdwn/core/parse\_cowc.py_ extracts training windows of reasonable size (usually 416 or 544 pixels in extent) from large labeleled images of the [COWC](https://gdo152.llnl.gov/cowc/) dataset.
-The script then transforms the labels corresponding to these windows into the correct format and creates a list of all training input images in _/simdwn/data/training\_list.txt_.
-Class integers are 0-indexex in YOLT, though they are 1-indexed in tensorflow; this can cause some confusion...

-We also need to define the object classes with a .pbtxt file, such as _/simrdwn/data/class\_labels\_car.pbtxt_
+Running a script such as _/simrdwn/data\_prep_/parse\_cowc.py_ extracts training windows of reasonable size (usually 416 or 544 pixels in extent) from large labeleled images of the [COWC](https://gdo152.llnl.gov/cowc/) dataset.
+The script then transforms the labels corresponding to these windows into the correct format and creates a list of all training input images in _/data/train\_data/training\_list.txt_.
+We also need to define the object classes with a .pbtxt file, such as _/data/training\_data/class\_labels\_car.pbtxt_.
+Class integers should be 1-indexed in the .pbtxt file.

 ####  1B.
 Create .tfrecord (optional)
 If the tensorflow object detection API models are being run, we must transform the training data into the .tfrecord format.
 This is accomplished via the _simrdwn/core/preprocess\_tfrecords.py_ script.